Guest blog by Rosie Murdock, RSPB NI Communications Officer

-RSPB NI, in partnership with TEDxStormont Countdown and renowned visual artist Colin Davidson, is calling on aspiring artists to join us and create for nature.
+RSPB NI, in partnership with TEDxStormont Countdown, National Museums NI in partnership with Urban Scale Interventions, and renowned artist Colin Davidson, is calling on aspiring artists to create for nature.

 The Artist of the Year competition is encouraging everyone - from beginners to budding artists - to illustrate a nature-rich and climate-safe future for Northern Ireland.
 There are no restrictions on the type of artwork, it can be anything from sketching to painting, from sculpture to print-making.

 Joanne Sherwood, Director, RSPB Northern Ireland

 Dr Mike Simms, Senior Curator of Natural Sciences, National Museums NI The winners of the competition will be named RSPB NI Artist of the Year and RSPB NI Young Artists of the year in each youth category on the 21st of August.

 The winning artworks will be exhibited at TEDxStormont Countdown in November 2021 and in an exhibition at Banana Block – an exciting new collaborative project from National Museums NI, Urban Scale Interventions and Portview Trade Centre